hanchiang/complete-crypto-currency-and-blockchain-course-learn-solidity/README.md

 # Introduction
-This project is an introduction to smart contract, integrating it with javascript
+This project is an introduction to smart contract, integrating it with javascript via a tic tac toe game.

+Each player pays 0.01 ether to play the game.
+The winner takes the money.
+If there is a draw, money is refunded to both players.

 # Structure
 * [3-truffle-project/](3-truffle-project): Build, test and deploy smart contract to local blockchain